Glucagon-like peptide-1: Secretion

-Sugars have been associated with various signalling pathways, which initiate depolarisation of the L-cell membrane causing an elevated concentration of cytosolic Ca2+ which in turn induce GLP-1 secretion.
+Sugars have been associated with various signalling pathways, which initiate depolarisation of the L-cell membrane causing an elevated concentration of cytosolic Ca2+, which in turn induces GLP-1 secretion.
 Fatty acids have been associated with the mobilisation of intracellular Ca2+ stores and subsequently release of Ca2+ into the cytosol.
 The mechanisms of protein-triggered GLP-1 secretion are less clear, but the amino acid proportion and composition appear important to the stimulatory effect.

 Degradation

 Once secreted, GLP-1 is extremely susceptible to the catalytic activity of the proteolytic enzyme dipeptidyl peptidase-4 (DPP-4).
-Specifically, DPP-4 cleaves the peptide bond between Ala8-Glu9 resulting in the abundant GLP-1 (9–36) amide constituting 60–80 % of total GLP-1 in circulation.
+Specifically, DPP-4 cleaves the peptide bond between Ala8-Glu9 resulting in the abundant GLP-1 (9–36) amide constituting 60–80% of total GLP-1 in circulation.
 DPP-4 is widely expressed in multiple tissues and cell types and exists in both a membrane-anchored and soluble circulating form.
 Notably, DPP-4 is expressed on the surface of endothelial cells, including those located directly adjacent to GLP-1 secretion sites.
 Consequently, less than 25% of secreted GLP-1 is estimated to leave the gut intact.
 Additionally, presumably due to the high concentration of DPP-4 found on hepatocytes, 40–50% of the remaining active GLP-1 is degraded across the liver.
-Thus, due to the activity of DPP-4 only 10–15 % of secreted GLP-1 reaches circulation intact.
+Thus, due to the activity of DPP-4 only 10–15% of secreted GLP-1 reaches circulation intact.

 Neutral endopeptidase 24.11 (NEP 24.11) is a membrane-bound zinc metallopeptidase widely expressed in several tissues, but found in particularly high concentrations in the kidneys, which is also identified accountable for the rapid degradation of GLP-1.
-It primarily cleaves peptides at the N-terminal side of aromatic amino acids or hydrophobic amino acids and is estimated to contribute by up to 50% of the GLP-1 degradation.
-However, the activity only becomes apparent once the degradation of DPP-4 has been prevented, as the majority of GLP-1 reaching the kidneys have already been processed by DPP-4.
+It primarily cleaves peptides at the N-terminal side of aromatic or hydrophobic amino acids and is estimated to contribute by up to 50% to GLP-1 degradation.
+However, the activity only becomes apparent once the degradation of DPP-4 has been prevented, as the majority of GLP-1 reaching the kidneys has already been processed by DPP-4.
 Similarly, renal clearance appear more significant for the elimination of already inactivated GLP-1.

 The resulting half-life of active GLP-1 is approximately 2 minutes, which is however sufficient to activate GLP-1 receptors.